briancodes/ng-packagr-template/README.md

 - Angular CLI enabled
 - Live-reload of root app during lib development
-- Algular CLI Karma & Jasmine tests: runs unit tests for the bundled library module the demo app
+- Algular CLI Karma & Jasmine tests: runs unit tests for the bundled library module and the demo app
 - Library folder accessible to Angular CLI for `ng generate` commands
 - Travis CI support with Chromium Browser
 - Build output to `dist/app` and `dist/lib` for easy upload to *GitHub Pages* and *npm publish*